 An original video is on view in the exhibition (watch trailer in the slide show at top), and includes accounts about exciting moments in these artists' lives, as well as issues affecting women during this time period.
 An educational lounge offers a space for visitors to explore the climate of the 1950s through images, ephemera, and music (with a playlist available on Spotify), a glimpse into other aspects of the artists' lives, and a chance to reflect upon and share personal experiences.

-An illustrated catalog accompanied the exhibition (the catalog is now sold out).
+An illustrated catalog accompanied the exhibition.

 The exhibition is organized by the Denver Art Museum and curated by Gwen Chanzit, the museum's curator of modern art.
 After the DAM, the exhibition will travel to the Mint Museum, Charlotte, October 22, 2016–January 22, 2017 and the Palm Springs Art Museum February 18–May 29, 2017.